kreier/csp2022/UltraKarel/README.md

 # Spiral Solution

 The starting point to the maze looks like the left, the final is the right.
 What is the minimum amount of lines to solve the maze, put a ball on each spot and face East?
+[Go to the challenge on CodeHS](https://codehs.com/sandbox/mkreier2022/mastery-check-module-2-challenge-218)

 <img src="start.png" width="48%"> <img src="final.png" width="48%">